-After installing grafana-pcp and configuring the data sources, you're ready to open the pre-installed dashboards or create new ones.
-Each data source comes with a few pre-installed dashboards, showing most of the respective functionality.
+After installing grafana-pcp and configuring the data sources, you're ready to open the pre-defined dashboards (see above) or create new ones.
+Each data source comes with a few pre-defined dashboards, showing most of the respective functionality.
 Further information on each data source and the functionality can be found in the Data Sources section.